SkylineCommunications/Skyline.DataMiner.Utils.UnitTestingFramework/README.md

 This means that methods available in the `SLProtocol` interface can all be called using `SLProtocolMock.Object`.

 Below is an example of how to arrange data using the `SLProtocolMock` class.

+A similar approach can be used for `SLProtocolMock<ConcreteSLProtocolExt>`.

 ```csharp
 [TestMethod]